enricofoglia/tuto-autodoc/README.md

 # Autodoc: please make your code readable

 Code is nice.
 Readable code is *nicer*.
 Readable code that comes with a nicely structured documentation is fucking **awesome**.
 And all you have to do is follow some simple steps and install a couple packages.
-Really, you have no escuses.
+Really, you have no excuses.

 1. **Install UV**: [UV](https://docs.astral.sh/uv/) is a virtual environment and package manager for python written in rust.
 2. **Initialize your project**: run